arf-berkeley/arf-berkeley.github.io/index.md

 On the iPhone it reads: “The website “arf-berkeley.github.io” would like to use your current location".
 Choose **Allow**.

 On Android it reads "Allow arf-berkeley.github.io" to use your location?"
 Choose **Allow**.

+Landmarks Data courtesy of the  [Berkeley Architectural History Association](http://berkeleyheritage.com/berkeley_landmarks/all_landmarks.html), May 2020.